-Kyphoplasty and Vertebroplasty: compression fracture treatment
+Kyphoplasty and Vertebroplasty: compression fracture treatment for pain relief

 A compression fracture is a type of vertebral fracture resulting from a weakening of the bones due to osteoporosis.
 Fractures can happen anywhere along the vertebral column, but they’re most likely to occur in the thoracic (upper back) and lumbar (lower back) regions.